Estimation of parameters of the logistic exponential distribution under progressive type-I hybrid censored sample: Conclusion

 \section{Conclusion}

-In this article, statistical inference for the two parameter logistic exponential distribution under progressive type-I hybrid censoring scheme has been discussed.
+In this article, statistical inference for the LE distribution under PT-IHCS has been discussed.
 The MLEs are obtained.
 The forms of the MLEs can not be expressed explicitly.
 Thus, Newton-Raphson iterative method is employed to compute the MLEs of the parameters.
 In Bayesian study, independent and bivariate priors are considered.
 Three loss functions are utilized.
 The Bayes estimates are difficult to get in closed forms.
-Rather, they are of the form of the ratio of two integrals.
+They are of the form of the ratio of two integrals.
 To evaluate approximate Bayes estimates, Lindley's approximation technique is applied.
 The HPD credible intervals are obtained by using importance sampling method.
 In addition to the HPD credible intervals, two methods are employed to computed the asymptotic confidence intervals of the model parameters.
 Monte Carlo simulation study is performed to compare the performance of the proposed estimates.
-From the numerical study, it is observed that the Bayes estimates with respect to the independent prior distributions perform better than the other estimates.
-Further, a real dataset is considered for illustrative purposes.\\ \\ \\ \textbf{Acknowledgement:} The author S. Dutta, thanks the Council of Scientific and Industrial Research (C.S.I.R.
+From the numerical study, it is observed that the Bayes estimates with respect to the independent prior distributions perform better than the other estimates in terms of the average values and the MSEs.
+Further, a real dataset is considered for illustrative purposes.\\ \\ \\ \textbf{Acknowledgement:} The authors would like to thank the Editor in Chief, an Associate Editor and anonymous reviewers for their positive remarks and useful comments.
+The author S. Dutta, thanks the Council of Scientific and Industrial Research (C.S.I.R.
 Grant No. 09/983(0038)/2019-EMR-I), India, for the financial assistantship received to carry out this research work.
-Both the authors thanks the research facilities received from the Department of Mathematics, National Institute of Technology Rourkela, India.
+Both the authors thanks the research facilities received from the Department of Mathematics, National Institute of Technology Rourkela, India. \\ \\ \textbf{ Disclosure Statement:} Both the authors declare that they do not have any conflict of interest.